-Information and pictures on Syphilis, one of the most common sexually transmitted diseases.
+Information and pictures on Syphilis, a common sexually transmitted disease.
 Information including symptoms, diagnosis, treatment, transmission, prevention and other general information.

 Syphilis is a sexually transmitted disease (STD) caused by a bacterium (Treponema pallidum).
 The initial infection causes an ulcer at the site of infection.

 Syphilis, once virtually untreatable, can nowadays be effectively diagnosed and treated with antibiotic therapy.
 Unfortunately some antibiotic resistant strains are developing so research must continue.

 Early symptoms of syphilis are often very mild, and treatment is often not sought when first infected.
 Syphilis increases the risk of transmitting and receiving the human immunodeficiency virus (HIV).
 Over time, the bacteria moves throughout the body, causing damage to many organs.

 The disease is divided into four stages:

 An untreated infected person may infect others during the first 2 stages (1-2 years).